2019–20 Promotion League: Corona

-The season started as normal, but due to the corona-virus and the measures against the illness, suddenly things changed.
+The season started as normal, but due to the coronavirus and the measures against the illness, suddenly things changed.
 On 28 February the Swiss Football League postponed all Super and Challenge League matches.
 The postponement came after the Swiss Federal Council banned all major events until 15 March due to the COVID-19 outbreak.
-Due to the corona-virus measures, the start of the second half of the Promotion League season, planned for the end of February 2020, was postponed.
+Due to the coronavirus measures, the start of the second half of the Promotion League season, planned for the end of February 2020, was postponed.
 On 30 April the Swiss Football Association decided that all suspended championship and cup competitions in Switzerland will be cancelled (with the exception of the Super League, the Challenge League and the Swiss Cup).
 This meant that all competitions in the lower tiers (Promotion League, 1st League, qualification for the Swiss Cup for the next 2020/2021 season) have been cancelled.
 They were not counted and there were no promotions or relegations.